jdaw1/placemat/Documentation/document.md

 ### Rotate180AlternateNames

-At a large tasting there can be three or four glasses pages each, and most of the same number of tasting-note pages.
+At a large tasting there can be three or four glasses pages each, and a similar number of tasting-note pages.
 Setup can be slightly swifter if the boundary between sets of papers is slightly sharper, done by rotating 180&deg; the papers of alternate people.
 For this, `/Rotate180AlternateNames true def`.